dasari810/guideME/README.md

 A place to share resources .

-Whenever we start to learn new things many question arise in our mind like :
+Whenever we start to learn new things many questions arise in our mind like :

 What are the resources available ?